What is biodiversity

 Why biodiversity matters

-Traditional owners stress the importance of conserving biocultural diversity—not only the plants and animals of a place but the people, knowledge, stories, songs and traditions as well biodiversity and culture.
+Traditional Owners stress the importance of conserving biocultural diversity—not only the plants and animals of a place but the people, knowledge, stories, songs and traditions that evolved there.

-Domestic and international visitors come to Queensland to enjoy nature-based activities such as visiting national parks, bushwalking and whale watching.
-These and other activities contribute billions of dollars to the economy.
+Domestic and international visitors come to Queensland to enjoy nature-based tourism activities such as visiting national parks, bushwalking, whale watching and diving on the Great Barrier Reef.
+These and other activities contribute billions of dollars to the economy and support jobs for Queenslanders.
+Healthy biodiversity is critical to Queensland’s continued growth as a nature-based tourism destination.

-Native plants and wildlife from the reefs, rainforests, savannas and wetlands provide the basis for a world-class biodiscovery industry, which develops natural bioproducts such as natural pesticides and pharmaceuticals.
+Native plants and wildlife from reefs, rainforests, savannas and wetlands provide the basis for a world-class biodiscovery industry, which develops natural bioproducts such as natural pesticides and pharmaceuticals, supporting agriculture and health innovation.

-Terrestrial biodiversity in Queensland has experienced major threats such as land clearing and habitat fragmentation, including the continuing impacts of past clearing, grazing pressure, invasive plants and animals and changed fire regimes.
+Terrestrial biodiversity in Queensland is experiencing major threats such as land clearing and habitat fragmentation, including the continuing impacts of past clearing, grazing pressure, invasive plants and animals and changed fire regimes.

-Freshwater biodiversity is experiencing much greater rates of decline than other environments and is threatened by pollution, over‑exploitation of water, modification of water flows and hydrology, habitat destruction and degradation, and species invasion.
+Freshwater biodiversity is experiencing much greater rates of decline than other environments and is threatened by pollution, over‑exploitation of water, modification of water flows and hydrology, habitat destruction and degradation, changing climate conditions and species invasion.

-Marine and estuarine biodiversity has suffered as a result of pollution and sedimentation from industry and land-use practices, coastal development and habitat loss, marine pest invasion, dredging and spoil disposal, unsustainable fishing and recreational impacts.
+Marine and estuarine biodiversity has suffered as a result of pollution and sedimentation from industry and land-use practices, coastal development and habitat loss, marine pest invasion, dredging and spoil disposal, unsustainable fishing and recreational impacts, and climate impacts.

 Ecosystems services

-Aside from the intrinsic value of biodiversity, natural systems deliver services across a huge spectrum that we access on a daily basis.
+Aside from the intrinsic value of biodiversity, natural systems deliver services across a huge spectrum that we access on a daily basis and depend on.

 Provisioning services